richapatel138/WildMileDB/MusREADME.md

 # WildMileDB - Mussels
-This repository serves to explain how to build refrence databases using CRABS for Illinois vertebrate and mussel species, with the generated databases attached along with other helpful files.
+This repository serves to explain how to build reference databases using CRABS for Illinois vertebrate and mussel species, with the generated databases attached along with other helpful files.
 This specific README files focuses on how to curate the mussel database.

 ## Making a List of Species of Interest

-The first (and most tedious) step of creating the refrence database if creating a list of species of intrest.
+The first (and most tedious) step of creating the reference database if creating a list of species of intrest.
 This is what we will use to subset the sequences we get from public repositories, and it allows for a more focused scope.
 There are many different ways that you can choose to go about this process.
 For my project, I wanted to focus on mussel species found in Illinois.

 The most comprehensive approach I found was utilizing the Illinois Natural History Survey (INHS).
-I used all the species found on the following website to create the refrence subset list.
+I used all the species found on the following website to create the reference subset list.

 * [Mussels](https://mollusk.inhs.illinois.edu/species/freshwater-bivalves-of-illinois/)